flowsn4ke/frmx/README.md

 ### Hints

-You can break down components as you like.
-The values will bubble up to the neirest `<FrmX>` form you defined.
+Field values will bubble up to the neirest `<FrmX>` form you defined.
 You can include this in all your field components and compose your forms as you'd like, never thinking about having to manage field state again.
-To do so, you might want to set up your components to accept a `"field"` prop that you will then pass to `<FldX/>` or to the functions you got back from the hook.
+To do so, you might want to set up your components to accept a `field` prop that you will then pass to `<FldX/>` or to the functions you got back from the hook.

 ## TODOs